ContinuityControl/dotfiles/README.md

     homesick symlink  dotfiles

 ### Optional

-If you're going to use hitch install it by running bundle in the dotfiles directory
+If you're going to use hitch or other ruby scripts in our dotfiles, install gem dependencies by running bundle in the dotfiles directory

     cd ~/.homesick/repos/dotfiles/home
     bundle